Happy-Ferret/article-24-ways/README.md

 Next, follow the same steps as you did when you exported the faces.
 Here they are again:

 1. Turn the `Template` layer off and export the images as PNGs.
-2. In the Export dialog, tick the "Use Artboards" checkbox to and enter the range with your hats.
+2. In the Export dialog, tick the "Use Artboards" checkbox and enter the range with your hats.
 3. Export at 72ppi to keep things running fast.
 4. Save your images into the `images/` folder in your project.